JeepayJipex/trace-dock/README.md

 # 🚀 Trace Dock

-A complete logging solution with SDK, server, and web UI for real-time log monitoring.
+A complete logging and tracing solution with SDK, server, and web UI for real-time monitoring.
+Similar to Datadog, but self-hosted.

 ![Trace Dock](./images/trace-dock-example.png)

 ## ✨ Features

-- **📦 SDK** - JavaScript/TypeScript logger for Node.js, Browser, and Tauri
+- **📦 SDK** - JavaScript/TypeScript logger and tracer for Node.js, Browser, and Tauri
 - **🔌 Server** - High-performance API with WebSocket real-time streaming
 - **🖥️ Web UI** - Beautiful dark-themed dashboard with live updates
+- **🚨 Error Tracking** - Automatic error grouping with fingerprinting (like Sentry)
+- **🔗 Distributed Tracing** - Full tracing support with waterfall visualization (like Datadog APM)
 - **🐳 Docker** - One-command deployment with Docker Compose

 ## 📁 Project Structure